jessiedouglas/cssi_102/day11/day11.md

 15. Add the logic to write to the database to `writeNote.js`.

 16. For the optimal user experience, the user state should persist between all of the HTML pages.
 To do that we can trigger a function as soon as the page loads to see whether or not a user is logged in.
-Call the window.onload event to trigger some functionality as soon as the page loads:
+Once again we'll use the `window` object.
+We can call the `.onload()` event to trigger some functionality as soon as the page loads:
 ```js
   window.onload = event => {

   }
 ```

 17. The `.onAuthStateChanged()` method observes whether or not a user is signed in: if so, it makes the data for that user available to us, if not we can redirect that user back to the sign in page to log in.
 We are defining `googleUser` here, but want to make it global so that we can call it from another function that we'll write later on.
-For this reason, have students declare the `googleUser` variable by adding this code to the very top of their script file: `let googleUser;`
+For this reason, have students declare the `googleUser` variable by adding this code to the very top of their script file: `let googleUser;`.
 ```js
   firebase.auth().onAuthStateChanged(function(user) {
   if (user) {